MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/index.md

 ## Requirements to run the guides
-Before running the guides, make sure you have the following installed on your local machine:
+Before running the guides in C#, make sure you have the following installed on your local machine.
+If you are using the Python guides, you just need `git` and `python`.

 > [!div class="checklist"]
 > * `git` or the [GitHub app](https://desktop.github.com/)